siriusctrl/UniPublic/CS/week8.md

     - When you downloading a bulk of file, you don't care what comes first and what comes after that.
     - When you watching a video, you do care about the sequence, since most of the people don't like delay.
   - It easy to prioritise the the services on your own ISP
-  - ==In the case of explicit prioritisation, the differentiated services header can be used to define classes of traffic==
+  - ==In the case of explicit prioritisation, the **differentiated services header** can be used to define classes of traffic==
   - Useful in an office building with a network that carries both internet and telephony traffic

 ## IP

-- Things in header
+- Things in header for IPv4
   - version
-    - Normally ipv4 or ipv6
+    - 4
   - IHL
-    - Lenght of the header
+    - Length of the header in 32 bit words
   - Differentiated services
     - 6 bits for service class, 2 bits for congestion control
   - Total length